Le Pen criticized for denying French blame in WWII roundup

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+Other French presidential candidates and Israel’s Foreign Ministry were quick to condemn Le Pen’s remark.

+“If one doubted whether Marine Le Pen is far-right, there is no doubt anymore,” Socialist candidate Benoit Hamon told RTL radio.
-Le Pen’s main rival in the race, independent centrist Emmanuel Macron, was among the many presidential candidates on Monday who criticized Le Pen’s comments.

-Le Pen made a “serious mistake,” said Macron, the front-runner in France’s two-round April 23-May 7 presidential election.
+Le Pen’s main rival in the race, independent centrist Emmanuel Macron, said at a news conference Monday that Le Pen made a “serious mistake.”
+Macron is the front-runner in the two-round presidential election that will be held on April 23 and May 7.

 “On the one side, it’s an historical and political mistake.
-And on the other side, it’s the sign that Marine Le Pen is the daughter of Jean-Marie Le Pen,” Macron told a news conference.
+And on the other side, it’s the sign that Marine Le Pen is the daughter of Jean-Marie Le Pen,” Macron said, referring to Le Pen’s father, co-founder of the anti-Islam party she now leads.

-Le Pen’s father repeatedly has been convicted for anti-Semitism and racism.
-Marine Le Pen has even pushed him out of her far-right National Front party, which he co-founded, in an effort to appeal to more mainstream voters.
+The elder Le Pen repeatedly has been convicted of crimes related to anti-Semitism and racism.
+Marine Le Pen pushed him out of the National Front party as part of an effort to appeal to more mainstream voters.

-Socialist presidential contender Benoit Hamon said that when Marine Le Pen “doesn’t like history, she twists it.”

-“If one doubted whether Marine Le Pen is far-right, there is no doubt anymore,” he told RTL radio.
+“I hope the French will sanction this re-alignment of Marine Le Pen with her father,” famed French Nazi hunter Serge Klarsfeld told the Associated Press.

-Le Pen later specified in a written statement that she “considers that France and the Republic were in London” during the war and “the Vichy regime wasn’t France.”
+Le Pen later specified in a written statement that she “considers that France and the Republic were in London” during the war and that the Vichy regime that collaborated with the Nazis “wasn’t France.”

 She argued that had been the position of France’s heads of state, including Charles De Gaulle, until former President Jacques Chirac “wrongly” acknowledged the state’s role in Jewish persecution during World War II.